csalmeida/ruby-classes-and-modules/README.md

 # Getting Started

-This repository follows [Kevin Skoglund's Ruby Classes and Modules course](https://www.linkedin.com/learning/ruby-classes-and-modules/learn-to-use-custom-classes-in-ruby) and makes use of concepts mentioned on the [Ruby Fundamentals]() repo.
+This repository follows [Kevin Skoglund's Ruby Classes and Modules course](https://www.linkedin.com/learning/ruby-classes-and-modules/learn-to-use-custom-classes-in-ruby) and makes use of concepts mentioned on the [Ruby Fundamentals](https://github.com/csalmeida/ruby-fundamentals) repo.

-To get started Ruby needs to be installed on the machine:
+To get started, Ruby needs to be installed on the machine:
 ```
 ruby -v
 ```